 If you name it well, you’ll be able to understand and filter your reports more efficiently.

-Here some examples of ad campaign names we would use if we wanted to promote our Chocolate Monster shop to specific audiences in Poland and the US:
+Here are two examples of ad campaign names we would use if we wanted to promote our holiday sale for our customer list:

 Now, you’ll have to select where your ad will be presented.